Ethical wealth creation is possible.

 I rarely do sponsored posts, but I am open towards doing more of it to expose brands to readers who value eco-friendly products.
 I do have criteria that I follow to ensure I am writing about products or services that continue to be in line with the mission of my site.
 Learn more about me.

 In the past, I have sold an online eBook related to marketing so I am toying with the idea of selling a product or service.
 I want to make sustainability resources available to everyone so am in the process of figuring out what this means, but this is also a great way to provide value and gain income from it.
 For now, I offer a bunch of free journal templates and email courses.
-Check them out.
+Check them out!
 They are free to you.
 Since these are online too, I don’t necessarily generate waste when they are produced, just the resources it takes to host and send them via email.

 So there you have it, in the spirit of transparency that is how I make money from this blog.
 I’m not going to pretend that money is not important.
 We all trade our time for money, the challenge is figuring out what is enough to meet our needs.
 I certainly don’t make a lot of money from this site, but I value what I do, I value my time and I want to be a resource of valuable information.
 With that, I do hope to increase my earnings and build wealth for my family’s future keeping in mind that I want to do it in a way that is good for the environment and in line with my values.